St Neots: Housing expansion

+In late 2025 phase 2 of the Wintringham scheme is planned to start, extending further south from phase 1.
+This will provide about 900 homes and a primary school and ancillary facilities.
+Phase 3 will be built later, extending further south to reach the A428 by-pass road.

+Town centre improvements

+A multi-million pound renovation of St Neots town centre began in January 2024 and is due to finish in early summer 2025.
+The town's Market Square is being cleared of obstruction and expanded, with car parking removed and new disabled spaces, landscaping, and a community space is being created.
+There have been improvements to Huntingdon Street crossroads and Church Walk crossing, as well as the resurfacing of the carriageway along the High Street and New Street.

+Footway paving has also been carried out on the river bridge, along with the installation of a new electrical system in the Market Square, which will continue to be used for markets and events.

+In an initiative to improve the safety of pedestrians and cyclists, many of the subsidiary roads were subjected to a 20 mph speed limit.

 Sport and leisure

 St Neots has a semi-professional non-League football team, St Neots Town F.C., who play at Rowley Park Stadium.
-The club are currently members of the Southern Football League Division 1 Central.
+The club are currently members of the United Counties League Premier Division South.
+They play at Premier Plus Stadium, Kester Way.

-The town also has a rugby club St Neots RUFC, a rowing club St Neots Rowing Club, two Dragon Boat teams and a table tennis club, the St Neots Table Tennis club, which plays in both the Bedford and District Table Tennis League and the Cambridgeshire Table Tennis League.
+The town also has a rugby club, St Neots RUFC, a rowing club, St Neots Rowing Club, two Dragon Boat teams and St Neots Table Tennis club.

 Huntingdonshire District Council operates a leisure centre complex in Eynesbury with an indoor swimming pool, gym, squash courts, sports hall, tennis courts, all weather pitches, creche, and cafe.
-The site is part of the council’s 'One Leisure' brand, which has other sites in Huntingdon and St Ives.
+The site is part of the council's 'One Leisure' brand, which has other sites in Huntingdon and St Ives.

-The Great Ouse river passes through the centre of the town, through Regatta Meadows and Riverside Park and linking to Eaton Socon providing opportunities for riverside leisure walks, and forms part of the Ouse Valley Way walking route.

-Riverside Park is close to the town centre and covers 72 acres) with a beautiful mile-long waterside frontage.
-The park has a cafe, parking for 250 cars, a large children’s activity area, the largest skate park in the area, and a miniature railway, Riverside Miniature Railway.
+Riverside Park is an attractive public green space alongside the River Great Ouse, close to the town centre, incorporating Regatta Meadow.
+Footpaths in the park were upgraded in August 2024 and a wild flower meadown has been created in part of the area. is close to the town centre and covers 72 acre "with a beautiful mile-long waterside frontage".
+The park has a cafe, parking for 250 cars, a large children's activity area, a skate park, and a miniature railway.
+Riverside Miniature Railway.
 During the summer concerts are occasionally held on Sunday afternoons in the park.

 Barford Road Pocket Park in Eynesbury, hosts weekly parkrun and junior parkrun events.